speakeasy-api/bluesky-ts/README.md

 - [`useAtprotoIdentityRequestPlcOperationSignatureMutation`](docs/sdks/atprotoidentity/README.md#requestplcoperationsignature) - *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Request an email with a code to in order to request a signed PLC operation.
 Requires Auth.
-- [`useAtprotoIdentityResolveHandle`](docs/sdks/atprotoidentity/README.md#resolvehandle) - *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-Resolves a handle (domain name) to a DID.
 - [`useAtprotoIdentitySignPlcOperationMutation`](docs/sdks/atprotoidentity/README.md#signplcoperation) - *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Signs a PLC operation to update some value(s) in the requesting DID's document.